 View our Hadoop Connector page here.

 According to a recent survey conducted by DNV GL – Business Assurance and GFK Eurisko, 52% of enterprises globally see Big Data as an opportunity and 76% of all organizations are planning to increase or maintain their investment in big data over the next two to three years.
-In line with the survey, there is a growing interest from MuleSoft’s ecosystem in big data, which we are happy to support with our Anypoint Connector for Hadoop (HDFS) v5.0.0.
+In line with the survey, there is a growing interest from MuleSoft’s ecosystem in big data,

 We’re happy to introduce the Microsoft Dynamic NAV Connector and show you how to work with it.